Roaa-hub/pdsnd_github/README.md

 27 October 2019

 ### Project Title
-US Explore Bikeshare Data
+US Explore BikeShare Data

 ### Description
-In this project, I used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, I used data provided by Motivate, a bike share system provider for many major cities in the US, to uncover bikeShare usage patterns.
-I have compared the system usage between three large cities: Chicago, New York City, and Washington, DC.
+I have compared the system usage between three large cities: Chicago CH, New York City NYC, and Washington WDC.

 ### Files used
 chicago.csv